 Jane has often acted for local authorities in prosecutions under the Environmental Protection Act 1990 (e.g. disposal of waste and breach of enforcement notices) and the Food Safety Act 1990.
 Jane provides advice at every stage of proceedings and assists in directing the course of the investigation and prosecution within this specialist area of work.

 - R v JM (2017) Advised a client regarding allegations brought by the Environment Agency of operating a waste facility without a permit.

 - • HSE v F Ltd (2015) Led junior successfully prosecuting a multi-national corporation charged with breaching its duty to non-employees.
 Part of the transport system for a wind turbine blade fell, killing one and seriously injuring another construction worker.
 Succeeded in marshalling witnesses from all over the world to give evidence via Skype.
 [Press Report ]

 - R v A & A (2014) Prosecuted for a local authority for breach of a planning enforcement notice.
 Successfully opposed an abuse of process argument and application to dismiss, on complicated and novel legal points about interpretation of planning permissions, ‘change of use’ and validity of the enforcement notice.
 The rulings were later upheld on appeal.

 - R v T (2012) Represented South Cambridgeshire District Council in the prosecution of an individual for managing an unlicensed House in Multiple Occupancy contrary to the Housing Act.
 The property was badly maintained and judged by the Fire Department to be a fire hazard.

 Jane has appeared in extradition cases both at first instance and before the High Court on appeal, and has experience of the complex legal arguments and thorny factual issues which can arise.

-Jane has been described as:
+Jane has been described in previous editions of Legal 500 as: